sreedevi-langoju/12weekawsworkshopchallenge/week9/Labs/EventDriven_Architecture_Using_Terraform.md

 ## Task 1: Setup Visual Studio Code

-Once Signed In to the AWS Management Console, Make the default AWS Region as US East (N. Virginia) us-east-1.
-Task 2: Setup Visual Studio Code
 Open the visual studio code.

 If you have already installed and using Visual studio code, open a new window.